OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.1/office.context.mailbox.md

 [diagnostics](Office.context.mailbox.diagnostics.md): Provides diagnostic information to an Outlook add-in.

-[item](Office.context.mailbox.item.md): Provides methods and properties for accessing a message or appointment in an Outlook add-in.</dd>
+[item](Office.context.mailbox.item.md): Provides methods and properties for accessing a message or appointment in an Outlook add-in.

 [userProfile](Office.context.mailbox.userProfile.md): Provides information about the user in an Outlook add-in.